Preconditioner for linear solvers (markdown test)

 κ(M1A)C, \kappa(\boldsymbol{M}^{-1} \boldsymbol{A}) \le \mathsf{C} ,

 where the constant C\mathsf{C} is independent of hh.
-In this case, we would have archieved full robustness w.r.t. hh.
+In this case, we would have achieved full robustness w.r.t. hh.

 2023-01-06